Research In Action

 We identified all 15,000 primary care patients of the CHOP Care Network who were born between 1987-1995 and resided in New Jersey.
 Besides classifying data for diagnostic code, medication, and office visits specifically for ADHD, two trained abstractors performed a manual review of each patient’s entire EHR to search for independent sources of information that either confirmed ADHD or non-ADHD status.

-This validated data is currently being used by CIRP@CHOP’s Teen Driver Safety Research team to examine the rates of licensure and risk of crashing among adolescents and young adults with developmental disabilities to help establish the epidemiologic foundation for future translational research.
+This validated data is currently being used by CIRP@CHOP’s Teen Driver Safety Research team to examine the rates of licensure and risk of crashing among adolescents and young adults with neurodevelopmental differences to help establish the epidemiologic foundation for future translational research.

 Because the EHR data from the CHOP Care Network serves a broad range of patients from various socioeconomic and racial/ethnic background and includes a variety of providers, we believe that practices, providers, and patients represented in this study likely reflect those in other large health care systems.
 Before conducting their own studies using EHR data, however, researchers should consider: